 In a small, dark room, we watched a movie and we learned how music has appeared in people’s homes, long before the radio was invented.

 If I have to express my experience at the Museum Speelklok with one word it could be “cheerful”.
 We really enjoyed it.

-Have you ever been in Utrecht?
-What do you thing about these music boxes?
+Have you ever been to Utrecht?
+What do you think about these music boxes?